 “Most young children develop an obsession at some point.
 My friend’s son loves vacuum cleaners.
 Some kids wait patiently for the garbage truck or mail carrier every day.
 Others identify with a favorite animal, sport, collectible item, or artistic endeavor.

-My four-year-old daughter, Kaeleigh, watches birth videos on YouTube.
+My four-year-old daughter, Kaeleigh, is now watching birth videos on YouTube.